hikui/cloud_revision/Part4 SOA.md

 3. This puts the client in a certain ==state==.
 4. Representation contains URLs ==allowing navigation==.
 5. Client follows URL to fetch another resource.
-6. Thes transitions client into another state.
+6. This transitions client into another state.

 ### HATEOAS